Günther Glomb

-Gunther Glomb (born 17 August 1930 in Germany; died 13 August 2015 in Austria) was a German football manager who last worked as head coach of the Thailand national football team.
+Gunther Glomb (17 August 1930 in Germany – 13 August 2015 in Austria) was a German football manager who last worked as head coach of the Thailand national football team.

 Career

 Glomb started his managerial career with Bonner SC, After that, he coached SpVg Frechen 20.
 In 1968, he was appointed head coach of the Thailand national football team, a position he held until 1975.